adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ## What is SQL Injection
 SQL injection is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 It generally allows an attacker to view data that they are not normally able to retrieve.
 This might include data belonging to other users, or any other data that the application itself is able to access.
-In many cases, an attacker can modify or delete this data, causing persistent changes to the application's content or behavior.
+In many cases, an attacker can modify or delete this data, causing persistent changes to the application's content or behavior. ~_portswigger_
-_portswigger_

 ## Vulnerable Code Snippet (Server Side)

-- Before Directly Jumping into the Vulnerable code snipped, Imagine the following database structure with the following content:
+- Before Directly Jumping into the Vulnerable code snippet, Imagine the following database structure:
 	- e-commerce [Database]
 		- products [Table]
 		- customers [Table]